matijapretnar/proofs/README.md

 More details about the proofs can be found in the respective subdirectories.
 Note that proofs may change over time if I find a better way of writing them.
-You can see the exact version that was used for a given publication by checking out the suitably tagged Git commit.
+If you want the exact version that was used for a given publication, check out the suitably tagged Git commit.
+You can get a list of all available tags by running `git tag -n`.

 ## Set up